dfinity/examples/motoko/ios-notifications/README.md

         case AuthLoginType.Ios:
             const iosCallback = new URL(url.searchParams.get(AuthLoginType.Ios) ?? "");
             iosCallback.searchParams.append(Auth.identityPreloadProp, preloadParam);
-            // the redirect here triggers the custom app scheme
+            // the redirect here triggers the app universal link
             // such as dappexample://auth?_identity=...
             // and this is what the app intercepts and handles window.location.href = iosCallback.toString();